ApeCommerce/ape-dev/README.md

 docker compose exec node bash
 ```

-By default, all `ape-` repositories are mounted under Node.js container's working directory.
-Mounts can be customized in the `docker-compose.yml` file:
+These repositories are mounted under Node.js container's working directory.
+Mounts can be customized as well in the `docker-compose.yml` file:

 | Repository                 | Directory       |
 | -------------------------- | --------------- |